Alexis Bittar

-Alexis Bittar is the designer and CEO of the eponymous jewelry and lifestyle brand.
-He was credited for reviving the art costume jewelry movement in the 1990s.
+Alexis Bittar is an American jewelry designer, and the founder and CEO of his eponymous accessories brand.

-In 2004, Bittar was named "Rising Star of the Year" at the ACE Awards.
-In 2010, he won the CFDA Accessory Designer of the Year award.
-In November 2014, he received the Brand of the year from ACE.
+In 2010, he was honored with the CFDA Accessory Designer of the Year award, and in 2014 was named Brand of the Year by the Accessories Council.

+After stepping away from the fashion industry in 2015, he reacquired his brand from Brooks Brothers in 2021 and expanding the retailer into handbags and home décor.

+In 2025, Bittar directed and co-produced alongside Bruce Cohen the documentary Reclaim The Flag, a short film which features more than 50 LGBTQIA community leaders.

 Personal life

 Bittar was born in 1968 in Brooklyn, New York City to Bob and Helen Bittar, both university professors and antique collectors.

 At age ten, Bittar began selling flowers from a hand-painted cart near his home in the Bay Ridge neighborhood of Brooklyn.
 As a teenager, he sold antique jewelry and vintage clothing on St. Mark's Street in New York City.
 Once, as a birthday present, Bittar's parents purchased him $300.00 worth of vintage jewelry that he then used as the seedlings of his nascent commercial operation.
 Bittar discovered the New York club scene while attending the Bronx High School of Science, which fueled his interest in fashion and design.

 Bittar briefly attended State University of New York at Albany, but dropped out during his second semester.
-When he returned to New York, Bittar continued to party and supported himself selling antique jewelry and vintage clothing on the streets of lower Manhattan.
-Recognizing the destructive influence they had on his life, Bittar closed the door on drugs and alcohol and got sober by the time he was 22.
+Bittar returned to New York selling antique jewelry and vintage clothing on the streets of lower Manhattan.
 He continued to pursue his interest in jewelry and design, focusing on his own line of costume jewelry influenced by the antique collectibles he grew up around.

-In 2015, Bittar had two children.
+Bittar has three children.
+He married Jack Miner in June 2023.